 Eating out: € 418.19

 We always carry in our bag some water, fruits and a sandwich, that helps cut the cost of eating out a lot.
 We also try to avoid the touristy restaurants, we always search for local places.
 In Madrid, we had a feast eating in some amazing local restaurants.
 Imagine a meal and a beer for just €5, amazing isn’t it?!
 Don’t be jealous, you can try this too, we wrote a delicious guide to eat cheaply and well at the Spanish capital. 😛

 Spain is not an expensive country to eat, especially because of their Tapas Culture.
 Small bites of delicious food at a reasonable price can be found everywhere.
 Even though the food is the biggest figure on our ‘How much does it cost to travel in Spain’ spreadsheet, that’s why it is so important to choose an accommodation where you can cook, we definitely saved a lot by having meals at home.

 » Attractions cost in Spain = € 107.35

 Spain is an open-air museum with tons of attractions to visit and see.
 Art galleries, parks, heritage sites, a bunch of beautiful and interesting stuff.
 Most of them charge an entrance fee, which can ruin your budget on a long-term trip.
 However, the solution is very simple, instead of cashing out money, first research about the attractions and if they have a day with free entrance.

-A smart traveler knows how to find ways to save money!
-Barcelona is an expensive city, although our second visit there was a real budget success.
-That’s because we discover the real Catalan style of fun, we learned how to enjoy Barcelona like a local, and when you do local things, your money stretches a lot!
+A savvy traveler knows how to find ways to save money!
+Barcelona is an expensive city (compared to other Spanish towns), although our second visit there was a real budget success.
+That’s because we discover the authentic Catalan style of fun.
+We learned how to enjoy Barcelona like a local, and when you do local things, your money stretches a lot!
+For those traveling with family, here are some tips for visiting Barcelona with kids.
+Traveling alone?
+Read this post about Barcelona solo traveling!